 Sir Zelman Cowen Centre

-The Sir Zelman Cowen Centre forms part of the College of Law and Justice.
-The Centre provides training, research and support to the government, judiciary, legal practitioners, court staff and other professions associated with the legal sector.
+The Sir Zelman Cowen Centre forms part of the College of Law and Justice at Victoria University.
+The Centre provides legal education, training and research, in addition to support services on law-related topics for industry, government and the community.

 On this page